MrAliSalehi/axum-template/README.md

 in this design, the intention of this crate was not portability, so the database might not be easy to replace.

 ## Dependencies

-this templates uses the following main dependencies:
+these templates use the following main dependencies:

 - `axum` the web framework
 - `tokio`: the async runtime